ARM-software/acle/CONTRIBUTING.md

 # Branches and pull requests.

-The branch `main` is the release branch, which contains the code used to build the PDFs of the [latest official release](https://github.com/ARM-software/acle/releases/latest).
+The branch `latest-release` is the release branch, which contains the code used to build the PDFs of the [latest official release](https://github.com/ARM-software/acle/releases/latest).

 New development (bug-fixes, proposals, extensions, and so on) is